TensorNetwork/tensornetwork.org/src/trg/index.md

-# Case Study: TRG Algorithm
+# TRG Algorithm

-First proposed by Levin and Nave (cond-mat/0611687), TRG is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
+First proposed by Levin and Nave (cond-mat/0611687), TRG ("tensor renormalization group") is a strategy for contracting a network of tensors connected in a two-dimensional lattice pattern by decimating the network in a heirarchical fashion.
 The term ["renormalization group"](http://physics.ohio-state.edu/~jay/846/Wilson.pdf) refers to processes where less important information at small distance scales is